Last week I was having dinner at my friend Katy’s house. Katy is an incredible chef who works at a restaurant I worked in when I was younger.

 Any nutritionist will suggest more intake of fruits and veggies.
 But eating vegetables is not at all thrilling for most people.
 But when frying with olive oil, they become more appetizing for more intake.
 The olive oil should be heated to a medium-hot of about 140°C.

-Crisp the bottom of your fried eggs in the morning for a few seconds to give it a flavor that regular oil cannot.
+Crisp the bottom of your fried eggs in the morning for a few seconds to give it a flavour that regular oil cannot.
 Do it in medium hot olive oil.

 Even though not healthy for us when we take in huge proportions, doughnuts fried in olive oil will make us drooling for more.